dybaoqee/appdirect-js-examples/README.md

 <script src="https://ad-js-sdk.appdirect.com/payment.js"></script>
 ```
 **Want to test a hosted version of this app with your own AppDirect account?** You can deploy an instance of this app on Heroku and set up your own API keys:

-## Add a section here explaining difference between direct and tokenization

 ## License
 [License](https://github.com/AppDirect/appdirect-js-examples/blob/master/LICENSE.md)